 1. Infrared Guns Only Measure Surface Temperature

 An infrared thermometer works by detecting surface heat, meaning it cannot measure the internal temperature of food.
-This creates a risk because:
+This creates a significant risk in food safety protocols.

 2. Potential for False Readings